allegroai/clearml-agent/README.md

 We think Kubernetes is awesome, but it should be a choice.
 We designed `clearml-agent` so you can run bare-metal or inside a pod with any mix that fits your environment.

-Find Dockerfiles in [docker](./docker) dir and a helm Chart in https://github.com/allegroai/clearml-helm-charts
+Find Dockerfiles in the [docker](./docker) dir and a helm Chart in https://github.com/allegroai/clearml-helm-charts
 #### Benefits of integrating existing K8s with ClearML-Agent
 - ClearML-Agent adds the missing scheduling capabilities to K8s
 - Allowing for more flexible automation from code